 The Latin America aquaculture market size reached 4.97 Million Tons in 2024.
 Looking forward, IMARC Group expects the market to reach 7.14 Million Tons by 2033, exhibiting a growth rate (CAGR) of 4.10% during 2025-2033.
-The Latin America aquaculture market share is expanding, driven by the rising adoption of advanced fish farming technologies to enhance productivity and sustainability, along with the increasing number of trade agreements between Latin American countries and other larger regions, which is enabling smoother and tariff-reduced exports.
+The market is growing, supported by advanced farming technologies that boost productivity and sustainability, as well as trade agreements that ease exports.
+According to the 2024 State of World Fisheries and Aquaculture (SOFIA), the region produced 17.7 Million Tonnes from fisheries and aquaculture farming, equal to 8% of global output, increasing to 9% when only aquatic animal production is considered.

 Report Attribute